 Budgeting is the tactical implementation of a business plan.
-To achieve the goals in a business’ strategic plan, we need some type of budget that finances the business plan, sets measures and indicators of performance, and then make changes along the way to ensure that we arrive at the company’s goals.
+To achieve the goals in a business’ strategic plan, we need some type of budget that finances the business plan, and sets measures and indicators of performance.
+We can then make changes along the way to ensure that we arrive at the company’s goals.

 Translating Strategy into Targets and Budgets

 There are four dimensions to consider when translating high-level strategy, such as mission, vision, and goals, into budgets.

 - Objectives are basically your goals, e.g., increasing the amount each customer spends at your retail store.